I pretty much won the lotto or rather my parents did…

 This was the moment I realized that “The American Dream” is different between immigrant parents and their American children.
 It’s also the same scenario for Americans who have found monetary success and have children who grow up with a bit “easier” life.

-It’s the same American Dream – but with passion as key factor.
+It’s the same American Dream – but with passion as the key factor.

 I am not trying to knock that approach by any means, we have to feed our family first – but I would like to reintroduce the opportunity and the luxury that we as Americans have: life, liberty and the pursuit of happiness.

 If that means making money – cool.
 If that means making art – cool.
-Go pursue your happiness – it’s the American thing to do.
+Go pursue your happiness – it’s the most American thing you can do.

-The key thing I’ve seen in my generation and the generation following me – is a real DESIRE to make money doing something you love.
+What I’ve seen in my generation and the generations following me – is a real DESIRE to make money doing something you love.
 It’s confusing to a lot of older generations.
-It seems like a petty, unnecessary concern.
-It’s frustrating to the younger generations because it is there main concern.
-Sadly, a lot of the younger generation – don’t have the work ethic to make that desire real.
-So they spin their wheels and reaffirm their parents concerns.
+It seems like a petty, unnecessary criteria.
+It’s frustrating to the younger generations because it is their main criteria.
+In the end, its two radically different approaches to life and you’ll have to find a way to accept this and live your life the way you’ve chosen to.

 Understanding both sides of the spectrum – I’d like to propose that we give it a shot, especially if you hate the work you’re in.
 We live in America and this opportunity and luxury is real.
-You can get canned doing a job you hate.
+You can get fired doing a job you hate.
 Why not TRY to make yourself happy while making money?
 To me, that’s the real dream and it’s attainable.

 It’s not going to be easy.
 It’s not going to be overnight.
-Don’t go all nuts and quit your job tomorrow, but start the process and spend some time figuring out what you can do, that you would actually enjoy doing.
+Don’t go all nuts and quit your job tomorrow, but just start the process and spend some time figuring out what you can do, that you would actually enjoy doing.

 Every failed endeavor I’ve had has given me a new skill and perspective.
-Things I never would have learned if I didn’t give it a shot.
+Things I never would have learned otherwise.

 Whatever you’re doing now, should be a stepping stone or learning opportunity towards that dream gig.
-If it’s not, well then – yeah, you need to plan your exit.
+If it’s not, well you might need to start planning your exit.
 You’re not doing you or your employer any favors by staying at a job you hate.
 Take a pay cut, learn a new industry or trade, do something… it’s the most American thing you can do.